 We’re making our neighbourhoods way better and way safer for everyone.
 Making it safer for people to walk, bike or bus helps reduce congestion, lowers emissions and makes it easier for everyone to get around.

-We’ve applied to receive up to $25 million in Government funding for a city-wide package of transport improvements.
+We’ve applied to receive Government funding for a city-wide package of transport improvements.

 These improvements include fixing roads and footpaths, making pedestrian and intersection safety upgrades, lowering speeds around schools and surrounding neighbourhoods, creating better cycle connections and improving bus stops.